lotusnprod/lotus-manuscript/manuscript.md

 ##### References {.page_break_before}

-The Rcrossref package interfacing with the Crossref API was used to translate references from their original subcategory (“original”, “publishingDetails”, “split”, “title”) to a DOI, the title of its corresponding article, the journal it was published in, its date of publication and the name of the first author.
-The first twenty candidates were kept and ranked according to the score returned by Crossref, which is a tf-idf score.
+The [Rcrossref](https://cran.r-project.org/web/packages/rcrossref/) package [@chamberlainRcrossrefClientVarious2020] interfacing with the [Crossref](https://www.crossref.org) API was used to translate references from their original subcategory (“original”, “publishingDetails”, “split”, “title”) to a DOI, the title of its corresponding article, the journal it was published in, its date of publication and the name of the first author.
+The first twenty candidates were kept and ranked according to the score returned by Crossref, which is a [tf-idf](https://lucene.apache.org/core/8_8_0/core/org/apache/lucene/search/similarities/TFIDFSimilarity.html) score.
 For DOI and PMID, only a single candidate was kept.
-All parameters are available in src/functions/reference.R.
+All parameters are available in [src/functions/reference.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/main/src/functions/reference.R).
 All DOIs were also translated with this method, to eventually discard any DOI not leading to an object.
-PMIDs were translated, thanks to the entrez_summary function of the rentrez package.
-Scripts used for all subcategories of references are available in the directory src/2_curating/2_editing/reference/1_translating/.
-Once all translations were made, results coming from each subcategory were integrated, (src/2_curating/2_editing/reference/2_integrating.R) and the producing organism related to the reference was added for further treatment.
+PMIDs were translated, thanks to the entrez_summary function of the [rentrez](https://cran.r-project.org/web/packages/rentrez/) package [@doi:10/gh5ptg].
+Scripts used for all subcategories of references are available in the directory [src/2_curating/2_editing/reference/1_translating/](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/reference/1_translating/).
+Once all translations were made, results coming from each subcategory were integrated, ([src/2_curating/2_editing/reference/2_integrating.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/reference/2_integrating.R)) and the producing organism related to the reference was added for further treatment.
 Because the crossref score was not informative enough, at least one other metric was chosen to complement it.
 The first metric was related to the presence of the producing organism’s generic name in the title of the returned article.
 If the title contained the generic name of the organism, a score of 1 was given, else 0.
 Regarding the subcategories “doi”, “pubmed” and “title”, for which the same subcategory was retrieved via crossref or rentrez, distances between the input’s string and the candidates’ one were calculated.
-Optimal string alignment (restricted Damerau-Levenshtein distance) was used as a method.
+Optimal string alignment (restricted [Damerau-Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)) was used as a method.
 Among “publishing details”, “original” and “split” categories, three additional metrics were used: If the journal name was present in the original field, a score of 1 was given, else 0.
 If the name of the first author was present in the original field, a score of 1 was given, else 0.
 Those three scores were then summed together.
 All candidates were first ordered according to their crossref score, then by the complement score for related subcategories, then again according to their title-producing organism score, and finally according to their translation distance score.
 After this reranking step, only the first candidate was kept.
-Finally, the Pubmed PMCID dictionary (PMC-ids.csv.gz) was used to perform the translations between DOI, PMID, and PMCID. (src/2_curating/2_editing/reference/3_cleaning.R)
+Finally, the Pubmed PMCID dictionary ([PMC-ids.csv.gz](https://ftp.ncbi.nlm.nih.gov/pub/pmc/PMC-ids.csv.gz)) was used to perform the translations between DOI, PMID, and PMCID. ([src/2_curating/2_editing/reference/3_cleaning.R](https://gitlab.com/lotus7/lotusProcessor/-/tree/preprint/src/2_curating/2_editing/reference/3_cleaning.R))

 From the 36,692 initial “original” references, 21,928 (60%) references with sufficient quality were obtained, of which 15,674 (71%) had the organism name in their title.
 9,882 (27%) were uploaded to Wikidata.
 From the 21,306 initial “pubmed” references, 9,015 (42%) references with sufficient quality were obtained, of which 5,695 (63%) had the organism name in their title.
 3,013 (14%) were uploaded to Wikidata.